DigiMatChem/DigiMatChem.github.io/_pages/research.md

 #### Machine Learning Potentials

-Together with our collaboration parnters (group of [Prof. Volker Deringer](https://www.chem.ox.ac.uk/people/volker-deringer)) at the University of Oxford, we develop the software [autoplex](https://github.com/autoatml/autoplex) to automate the training and evaluation of machine learned interatomic potentials.
+Together with our collaboration partners (group of [Prof. Volker Deringer](https://www.chem.ox.ac.uk/people/volker-deringer)) at the University of Oxford, we develop the software [autoplex](https://github.com/autoatml/autoplex) to automate the training and evaluation of machine learned interatomic potentials.
 Together with the group of [Prof. Silvana Botti](https://www.physik.ruhr-uni-bochum.de/Professuren/prof-dr-botti-silvana/) at Ruhr University Bochum, we work on finding new chemically complex oxides.

 #### Vibrational Properties